igraph/rigraph_revdep_checks/problems.md

 >
 > library(igraph)

-Attaching package: ‘igraph’
+Attaching package: âigraphâ

-The following objects are masked from ‘package:stats’:
+The following objects are masked from âpackage:statsâ:

     decompose, spectrum

-The following object is masked from ‘package:base’:
+The following object is masked from âpackage:baseâ:

     union